craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/principle-stacks.md

 ## Sorted into a "side"

-I've been working on clarifying my own stack focused on the principles that drive my position on the issues of the day.
-It's hard work to engage and to not revert to being reactive and angry.
+I've been working on clarifying my own stack focused on what drives my positions on the issues of the day.
+It's not easy to wrestle with that and not just revert to being reactive and angry.

 I believe the vast majority of people in America share most of the same principles.
-But, small differences in how we prioritize those principles can seem irreconcilable.
-Instead of doing the work to try to understand those differences with empathy, it's easier to question motivations.
+But, small differences in how we prioritize them can seem irreconcilable.
+Instead of doing the work to try to understand those differences with empathy, it's easier to question people's motivations.
 This helps build an increasing and self reinforcing set of grievances.
 There are people in this world with bad motivations, but far fewer than many people seem to believe.

 Now, we're increasingly sorting ourselves into two "sides" where what we're against seems to be the main motivator over what we're for.
 More and more people seem to be giving up on engaging and treating each conflict as a blood fued instead of an argument between siblings.
 It's dangerous territory for our collective common good as Americans and human beings as a whole.
 Not everything is a zero sum game where for one person to win someone else has to lose.
 If everything gets treated as one, we all will end up worse off in the long run.